breakdowns/slam-mirrorbot/README.md

 - **HEROKU_API_KEY**: (Only if you deploying on Heroku) Your Heroku API key, get it from https://dashboard.heroku.com/account.
 - **HEROKU_APP_NAME**: (Only if you deploying on Heroku) Your Heroku app name.
 - **IGNORE_PENDING_REQUESTS**: (Optional field) If you want the bot to ignore pending requests after it restarts, set this to `True`.
-- **UPSTREAM_REPO**: To use your **Slam-MirrorBot** as default with all regular Updates and Patches also without customizing or modifying as your own choice this must be filled with Slam-MirrorBot Main Repository URL in value.
-- **UPSTREAM_BRANCH**: Recommended using master branch
 - **SHORTENER_API**: Fill your Shortener api key if you are using Shortener.
 - **SHORTENER**: if you want to use Shortener in Gdrive and index link, fill Shortener url here.
 Examples:
 ```